neildevas/install-ruby-on-macos/README.md

 Install
 -------
+**IMPORTANT:** Before you run the script, make sure you have the latest Apple software updates installed.
+Check by going to System Preferences, then Software Update.
+If you're on Catalina, this does not mean upgrading to Big Sur, just the latest Catalina updates.

 Begin by opening the `Terminal` or `iTerm` application on your Mac.
 The easiest way to open an application in macOS is to search for it via [Spotlight].
 The